 - Google's algorithm has used page speed as a metric since 2010 — and the Core Web Vitals update makes this even more important!

 - One easy way to improve your website speed is by simply compressing image and text files.

-- seoClarity provides you with an updated Page Speed Score every month, so you can easily track your website performance.
+- seoClarity provides you with an updated Page Speed Score every week or month, so you can easily track your website performance.

 Editor's Note: This blog post was originally published in April 2019 and has been updated to reflect industry changes and announcements.